Feldherren/PTU-data-extractor/README.md

 Justi╦Üed should be Justified (Ability: Justified)

-Gi╦Ø should be Gift (Ability: Flower Gift)
+Gi╦Ø should be Gift (Ability: Flower Gift, Natural Gift)

 E╦øect should be Effect (Ability: Effect Spore)